 What information do you provide in the reports?

-TransUnion provides a comprehensive credit report including a ResidentScore.
-ResidentScore is very similar to a Vantage or Credit score but geared towards rentals.
-ResidentScore will help you score potential renters with more precision than a traditional credit score.
-ResidentScore uses a sophisticated formula to analyze the credit report and produce a score between 350-850.
+TransUnion provides landlords with a unique and comprehensive credit report that includes a special feature called ResidentScore.
+This score ranges from 350 to 850 and is crafted specifically for the rental market.
+ResidentScore is designed to help landlords assess potential renters more precisely than a traditional credit score.
+It does this using a sophisticated formula to analyze the credit report and produce a score.
 Where your applicant’s score falls on the scale can help you better assess their risk.

 What qualifies a good renter?